 This is available to qualified Alaska applicants.
 Eligible applicants include individuals of any age continuing their education at an accredited college or vocational school or senior high students applying for admission to an accredited college or vocational school.
 Candidates (or their parents) must be Credit Union 1 members, show financial need, and have a 3.5 GPA.
 The deadline for applications is April 1st.
 Learn more here.

 Applicants must have a 2.5 or higher GPA, attend an Alaska senior high school; and actively participate in school and community activities.
 To qualify for an XPO scholarship, applicants must provide evidence that they have been accepted into an accredited two or four-year College or University.
-The deadline was extended to April 30th.
+The deadline is April 30th.
 Learn more here.

 May